TomB-134/OpenSavesButton/README.md

 ![Imgur Image](https://i.imgur.com/TbOJ313.png)

 Notice: This mod is in early development.
-Although being simple and realtively unintrusive to the games code, there is no guarantee the code is flawless or bug free.
+Although being simple and relatively unintrusive to the games code, there is no guarantee the code is flawless or bug free.
 Mod may conflict with others, always test on a backed up instance first.

 ## Installation